janchruszcz/lethimcook/README.md

 ### User Experience
 - As a user, I want to create an account, so I can personalize my recipe experience
-- As a returning user, I want to log in securely, so I can access my saved recipes
+- As a returning user, I want to log in securely, so I can access my favorite recipes
 - As a visual learner, I want to see recipe photos, so I can understand what I'm making
-- As a user with dietary restrictions, I want to filter recipes by category, so I can find suitable options

 ### Social Features
 - As a user, I want to see recipe ratings, so I can choose well-tested recipes